 - Do not indulge in casteism.
 All human beings are born alike.

 Satguru Ram Singh Ji was exiled to Burma by Imperialist British rulers in 1872.
 Satguru Ram Singh Ji was succeeded by his younger brother, Satguru Hari Singh Ji.
 The British did not allow Satguru Hari Singh Ji to leave Bhaini Sahib village, near Ludhiana, which was to be the main base of the Kukas (Namdharis) for the next 21 years.
-Satguru Hari Singh Ji was succeeded by his son Satguru Partap Singh Ji in 1906, who in turn was succeeded by the present master, His Holiness Sri Satguru Jagjit Singh Ji took over as the Spiritual master of the Namdhari Sikhs.
+Satguru Hari Singh Ji was succeeded by his son Satguru Partap Singh Ji in 1906.
+In 1959, after Satguru Partap Singh Ji become one with the creator, his elder son Sri Satguru Jagjit Singh Ji took over as the Spiritual master of the Namdhari Sikhs.
 Satguru Jagjit Singh Ji passed away on 13 December, 2012, ordaining his younger brother Mahraj Bir Singh Ji's son, Satguru Uday Singh Ji as the Spiritual Supreme of the Namdhari Sikhs, under whose leadership the culturally rich historic past of the Namdharis meets the modern ethos of the current day society and an amalgamated vibrant and soulful future beckons.

 Vishav Namdhari Sangat (Regd) is a Society registered under Indian Income Tax Act, 1961.
 Donations made to the Society are eligible for deduction under section 80G of the Income Tax Act, 1961.